PyCQA/docformatter/README.rst

       --wrap-long-summaries LENGTH
-                            wrap long summary lines at this length (default: 0) --no-blank            do not add blank line after description --version             show program's version number and exit
+                            wrap long summary lines at this length (default: 0) --no-blank            do not add blank line after description --pre-summary-newline
+                            add a newline before the summary of a multi-line docstring
+      --version             show program's version number and exit

 ------